brainfunc/web-app/docs/TeamInfo.md

   - Github:- https://github.com/tejasnikumbh

 ## Advisors
-Advisors across medicine, design and business operations give the team a strong anchor.
+The team has advisors across three verticals, viz Medicine, Design and Business, which we feel are a complete set given the current positioning of the project.
+We will look forward to onboard other advisors as wel go along as well.

 ### Abhinav Sonawane

   **Medical Advisor**

+  Doctor.
 Content Development for biology based aspects.
   - Qualifications
     - Bachelor of Ayurved Medicine & Surgery
     - Masters in Surgery